ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Getting-Started-With-Ros2doctor.rst

   ...

 You can crosscheck the information here against the warnings you get when running ``ros2 doctor``.
-For example, if ``ros2doctor`` returned the warning (mentioned earlier) that your distribution is “not fully supported or tested”, you might take a look at the ``ROS 2 INFORMATION`` section of the report:
+For example, if ``ros2doctor`` returned the warning (mentioned earlier) that your distribution is "not fully supported or tested", you might take a look at the ``ROS 2 INFORMATION`` section of the report:

 .. code-block:: console